abpio/abp-commercial-docs/en/guides/add-module-to-microservice.md

 ## Using the static proxy

 ABP Framework supports [dynamic](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Dynamic-JavaScript-Proxies) and [static](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Static-JavaScript-Proxies) proxies.
 Both have advantages and disadvantages.
-By default, the dynamic proxy is used but It is suggested to use the static proxy in the microservice template to remove the coupling between services.
+By default, the static proxy is being used in the microservice template to remove the coupling between services.
 The static proxy should be configured manually in the `HttpApiClientModule` of the microservice you have installed your module to as below:

 ```csharp
 public class ProductServiceHttpApiClientModule : AbpModule